IBM/dbb/Templates/GitlabCIPipeline/README.md

 The pipeline implements the following stages
 * `Setup` stage to [clone](../Common-Backend-Scripts/README.md#41---gitclonesh) the Git repository to a workspace directory on z/OS Unix System Services.
 * `Build` stage
   * to invoke the build framework.
-Select one of the following frameworks by comment or uncomment the command to perform the build for the build framework you choose.
+Select one of the following frameworks by comment or uncomment the command to perform the build using the build framework you choose.
     * zBuilder [zBuilder.sh](./Common-Backend-Scripts/README.md#zbuildersh-for-dbb-zbuilder) framework
     * zAppBuild [dbbBuild.sh](../Common-Backend-Scripts/README.md#dbbbuildsh-for-zappbuild-frameworkh) framework
   * to [prepare](../Common-Backend-Scripts/README.md#49---preparelogssh) the log files and publish them as Gitlab Artifacts.